RasaHQ/rasa/docs/versioned_docs/version-2.x/reference/rasa/utils/train_utils.md

 check_deprecated_options(config: Dict[Text, Any]) -> Dict[Text, Any]
 ```

+Update the config according to changed config params.

 If old model configuration parameters are present in the provided config, replace
 them with the new parameters and log a warning.